beeva-arturomartinez/beeva-best-practices/backend/nodejs/README.md

 ## Frameworks

-In this section we're going to cover the mostly used frameworks in node js.
+In this section we're going to talk about three main frameworks that we are using on productive projects.
+Some of them are in microservices environments, RESTful APIs and web servers.
+Finally we offer a comparative in order to help to choose a tool for future projects with Node.js.

 ### Express

+@TODO

 ### Hapi